USA Center for Healthy Communities

 2-1-1 Connects Alabama is the answer for people facing difficult times who don’t know where to turn and for those looking to provide help or link others to resources.
 Are you looking for help with everyday needs?
 2-1-1 is a free, easy to remember number to dial for information about health and human service organizations in your community.
 By dialing 2-1-1 for visiting the 2-1-1 Connects Alabama up-to-date information is much easier to find.

 REDCap (Research Electronic Data Capture) is an easy-to-use, secure, web-based application for capturing, using, and sharing research or performance improvement data.
 The University of South Alabama is a member of the REDCap consortium.
-REDCap is primarily intended for faculty and staff of the University of South Alabama (USA), the Mitchell Cancer Institute, the USA Medical Center and the USA Children's & Women's Hospital.
+REDCap is primarily intended for faculty and staff of the University of South Alabama (USA), the Mitchell Cancer Institute, University Hospital, and Children's & Women's Hospital.

 The Office of Research Development and Learning (RD&L) provides information and opportunities focused on developing the USA research enterprise.
 The services provided by RD&L include funding opportunity awareness, training events and resources, and coordination of internal limited submission grant submission competitions.